 First-generation students are those “whose parent(s)/legal guardian(s) have not completed a bachelor’s degree” (Common App, 2019).
 Of incoming Lafayette students, in recent years, between 13% – 14% self-identified as first-generation learners.
-Such students may not have the cultural capital to navigate college, and can face a variety of challenges in higher education that can impact their achievement and persistence.
+First-generation students can face specific challenges in higher education that can impact their achievement and persistence.

 In particular, first-generation students can have higher attrition rates compared to other learners when they transition from freshman to sophomore year (Pratt et al., 2019).
 While first-generation learners may have risk factors similar to their multi-generation counterparts, they can disproportionately face challenges such as financial insecurity, sense of belonging and other threats to academic success.
 They may also experience different obstacles depending on their major.
 In a study at a large, urban university, a low first-semester GPA was a significant predictor of the attrition of first-generation students (Dika & D’Amico, 2015).
 For those majoring in physical science, engineering, mathematics or computer science, prior preparation in math was a significant predictor of attrition.
 For students in other-STEM and non-STEM majors, perceived social fit was a significant predictor, while perception of academic fit was a significant predictor for non-STEM majors.
 Such outcomes highlight how multiple factors can impact the college experience of first-generation learners.